Blackbeard1st/PWLISTGEN-V2/README.md

 closed
 _____________________________________________________________________________________________

-Output in txt file look like this:
+Output in txt file look like this without gabs:

 4752486881086802

 7771610246608772

 5180110312102224